Editorial: Budget balances fuel savings and human suffering

 “[E]liminating the grocery tax, doubling the standard deduction, providing a tax rebate, eliminating taxes on $40,000 in veterans’ retirement income, and deferring the most recent increase in the gas tax, should be the centerpiece of any bipartisan compromise on the budget,” the governor wrote in February to the leaders of the state House and Senate.

-Youngkin's plan to suspend a 26-cent tax increase on a gallon of gas for 90 days sounds great as the war in Ukraine and sanctions on Russia for slaughtering civilians drive the price of gasoline and diesel fuel over $4 per gallon.
+Youngkin’s plan to suspend a 26-cent tax increase on a gallon of gas for 90 days sounds great as the war in Ukraine and sanctions on Russia for slaughtering civilians drive the price of gasoline and diesel fuel over $4 per gallon.
 But several economists have pointed out that drivers will not realize much of a savings.
-Tax relief farm a 90-suspension of the gas tax increase has been estimated at $40 to $50 per resident.
+Tax relief from a 90-day suspension of the gas tax increase has been estimated at $40 to $50 per resident.

 What that will cost the state in road-building money will hurt a lot more than the individual gain.